particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="0.6.0"}}

-This library allows {{device}} to act as a native USB HID Mouse.
+This library allows devices to act as a native USB HID Mouse.

-In terms of USB HID, {{device}} presents itself as two separate devices: Mouse (supporting relative movement) and Digitizer (supporting absolute movement).
+In terms of USB HID, the device presents itself as two separate devices: Mouse (supporting relative movement) and Digitizer (supporting absolute movement).

 Full capabilities include:
 - Relative XY movement [-32767, 32767]